Also known as lidocaine or lignocaine, it is a medication used on the skin to stop the itching and pain of certain skin conditions.

-The administration of vasopressor drugs (for the treatment of hypotension related to obstetric blockages) and oxytocic drugs can cause severe persistent hypertension or cerebrovascular accidents.
+The administration of vasopressor drugs (for treating hypotension related to obstetric blockages) and oxytocic medicines can cause severe persistent hypertension or cerebrovascular accidents.

 Drug / laboratory test interactions:

-Intramuscular injection of lidocaine may result in an increase in creatine phosphokinase levels.
+Intramuscular injection of lidocaine may increase creatine phosphokinase levels.

 Therefore, the use of this enzyme, without separation of isoenzymes, as a diagnostic test for the presence of acute myocardial infarction can be compromised by the intramuscular injection of lidocaine.

 Absolute contraindications to the use of Xylocaine include: